 Historic information on hurricanes, tornadoes, and other severe wind events comes from publicly available government sources.

-Wind Factor reports provide historic information on hurricane events, tornadoes, and severe storm wind events that have occurred in the county that the property is located within.
+Wind Factor reports provide historic information on hurricane events, tornadoes, and severe storm wind events that have occurred in the county where the property is located.
 It also provides additional information on the most severe event within that county based on wind speed.
 This information is sourced from freely available government datasets that have varying levels of quality control.